standardhealth/vscode-language-cimpl/README.md

 ### Go to Definition and Peek

-This extension provides support for Go to Definition and Peek in CIMPL, as described in the VS Code documentation at the link below. https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition https://code.visualstudio.com/docs/editor/editingevolved#_peek
+This extension provides support for Go to Definition and Peek in CIMPL, as described in the VS Code documentation at the links below. https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition https://code.visualstudio.com/docs/editor/editingevolved#_peek